-'We are real people': Bana's mom speaks from Aleppo
+'We are real': Bana's mom speaks from Aleppo

 Story highlights

-- 7-year-old Bana has become the embodiment of war's toll on the children of Syria
+- 7-year-old Bana Alabed has become the embodiment of the Syrian war's toll on children

-- Her mother speaks to CNN in an exclusive interview about Bana, Twitter and her fears
+- Her mother speaks to CNN, and tweets as people die around her in regime assault on eastern Aleppo

 (CNN)There is nothing harder than being a mother in eastern Aleppo, said Fatemah Alabed.